Exploring trends and developments

 Change Management: 3 Key Reasons for the Catastrophic 70% Failure Rate

-Failure reasons in change management are many and varied.
-But one thing is painfully clear.
-Any organisational initiative that creates change, or has a significant change element to it, has a 70% chance of not achieving what was originally envisaged.
-There are 3 main reasons for this catastrophic failure rate.
+Any organisational initiative that creates change, or has a major change element to it, has a 70% chance of not achieving what was originally envisaged.

 Controlling Change Requests

-Project Managers can accept the fact that all projects need to change in some way during their life cycle, but sometimes changes can get out of hand and end up derailing the project!
-In this article we provide you with tips on controlling the requested changes so that you can prevent them from taking up excessive time and still implement the ones that add value to the project.
+Project managers can accept all projects need to change during their life cycle, but sometimes changes can get out of hand and end up derailing the project.

 Using Change Management and Change Control Within a Project

-Setting up a systematic and common approach to change is vital, and this article outlines the approach and steps needed for change management and hence ultimate project success.
-The approach taken is central to the PRINCE2 Methodology and includes a general summary drawn from PRINCE2 and several project management bodies of knowledge.
+Setting up a systematic and common approach to change is vital.
+This article outlines the approach and steps needed for change management and ultimate project success.

 How to Deal with the People Factor of Change Management